 An Increase in Sunscreen Use

-This has lead to an increase in the usage of sunscreen as over-the-counter prevention for sunburns.
-Once the use of sunscreen rose to every day combined with applying it to large portions of the body as recommended by dermatologists, the FDA began to expect more comprehensive research from the industry.
+This has led to an increase in the usage of sunscreen as over-the-counter prevention for sunburns.
+Once the use of sunscreen rose to every day, combined with applying it to large portions of the body as recommended by dermatologists, the FDA began to expect more comprehensive research from the industry.

 After all, anything put on the skin will be absorbed into the body and into the bloodstream.
 So an FDA study randomly assigned 24 healthy volunteers a different type of sunscreen that contained the chemicals avobenzone, oxybenzone, octocrylene, or ecamsule, as ingredients.
 They were instructed to put their assigned sunscreen onto 75% of their bodies four times daily for four days.
 Then blood was taken from each volunteer for seven days.